Create your AI that knows when to say "I don't know." Try it on your data →

 Why does my chatbot give inaccurate answers after uploading documents to ChatGPT?

-ChatGPT truncates large uploads to fit its context window, then fills gaps from general training data.
-That is why answers drift.
-RAG-based platforms like CustomGPT.ai, Vectara, or Cohere RAG avoid this by indexing documents into a persistent searchable knowledge base.
-From analyzing 113K chatbot queries across production deployments, the three most common accuracy killers are: scanned PDFs without OCR producing blank index entries, contradicting documents on the same topic confusing retrieval ranking, and critical information buried mid-document instead of in headings or early paragraphs.
-These same document quality issues also explain why CRAG-style retrieval validation outperforms standard RAG by 19 to 36 percent on mixed-format corpora.
-If more than 10 percent of sampled responses cite the wrong source, fix source material quality before adding more content.
+Large uploads can exceed the amount of context a chat model can use at once, which is why answers may drift from source material.
+RAG-based platforms like CustomGPT.ai, Vectara, or Cohere RAG reduce that risk by indexing documents into a persistent searchable knowledge base.
+Common accuracy killers include scanned PDFs without OCR, contradictory documents on the same topic, and critical information buried mid-document instead of in headings or early paragraphs.
+If sampled responses repeatedly cite the wrong source, fix source quality before adding more content.

 Can I connect SharePoint as a direct document source instead of uploading files?